Article

 • Operational dashboards are the most common.
 Much like the dashboard on a car, they provide real-time information for operational decisions.

-• Strategic dashboards show the data that is essential for long-term decision making: bird’s-eye view of KPIs, integrated data from different departments, and performance indicators in a retrospective view.
+• Strategic dashboards show the data that is essential for long-term decision making: a bird's-eye view of key performance indicators (KPIs), integrated data from different departments, and performance indicators in a retrospective view.

 • Analytical dashboards are the most complex ones.
 They not only display the data, but also allow users to slice and dice data points across multiple variables.

-Now that we’re done with the theory, it is time to provide you the promised dashboard design inspiration.
-At Eleken, we are used to working with complex SaaS products and created our fair share of dashboards.
+Now that we're done with the theory, it is time to provide you with the promised dashboard design inspiration.
+At Eleken, we are used to working with complex SaaS products and creating our fair share of dashboards.
 So let's dive in!

 TextMagic is a customer experience platform that hired Eleken to design some of its new features.
 Our scope of work also included dashboards for managers to understand chat performance and customer satisfaction.